 Why Isn’t It Covered?

-Unfortunately, original Medicare does not consider walk-in bathtubs to be “durable medical equipment” (DME) and therefore will not cover their cost.
-One of the main rationales for this is that anyone can use a walk-in tub, unlike wheelchairs, hospital beds, nebulizers and more.
+Unfortunately, Original Medicare does not consider walk-in bathtubs to be “durable medical equipment” (DME) and therefore will not cover their cost.
+This is because anyone can use a walk-in tub, unlike wheelchairs, hospital beds, nebulizers and more.
 Technically speaking, however, anyone could use their family member’s hospital bed or wheelchair.

 Will Medicare Give Me Partial Reimbursement for My Walk-In Bathtub?